 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER

 DAY 11 - Drive to Kathmandu

 Today we drive back to Kathmandu.
-In 2018 due to ongoing roadworks this journey is taking longer than usual, possibly up to eight hours.
+In 2019 due to ongoing roadworks this journey is taking longer than usual, possibly up to eight hours.

+ACCOMMODATION:

-ACCOMMODATION: Hotel Ambassador (or similar) Grade: Comfortable Hotel
+Yellow Pagoda Hotel (or similar)

+Grade: Comfortable Hotel

-MEALS PROVIDED: BREAKFAST DAY 12 - A free day in Kathmandu Today there is an opportunity to take an optional excursion to the Newari town of Bhaktapur in the eastern corner of the Kathmandu Valley.
+MEALS PROVIDED: BREAKFAST DAY 12 - A free day in Kathmandu with various optional trips available Today has been left free with the opportunity to make various optional excursions which your Leader can help arrange.
+One option is to visit the Newari town of Bhaktapur in the eastern corner of the Kathmandu Valley.
 Also know as Bhadgaun or the City of the Devotees, Bhaktapur evokes the feel of a medieval village, a snapshot of a time when the city lay along the prosperous trade routes between Tibet, China and India.
 The ancient centre of the town is a dazzling collection of temples, palaces and monasteries that has earned it a place on the UNESCO list of World Heritage Sites.
 Other places to visit include the Swayambunath stupa, perched on a hilltop and also known as the 'monkey temple' because of its resident group of very inquisitive primates and nearby Patan, whose Durbar Square has the finest collection of temples and palaces in the entire country.

-Hotel Ambassador (or similar) Grade: Comfortable Hotel
+ACCOMMODATION: Yellow Pagoda Hotel (or similar) Grade: Comfortable Hotel